 SCOPE: Talent using microforceps to fix the fracture and gently pulling out the thread bolt.

-After completely withdrawing the front end of the thread bolt from the internal carotid artery [1], ligate the external carotid artery that was lined with 5-0 sutures [2], and then remove the thread bolt completely [3].
+After completely withdrawing the front end of the thread bolt from the internal carotid artery [1], ligate the external carotid artery that has been lined with a 8-0 suture [2], and then remove the thread bolt completely [3].
 Authors, what do you use to ligate the external carotid artery?

+Answer: A 8-0 suture.

 SCOPE: Talent withdrawing the front end of the thread bolt from the internal carotid artery.

-SCOPE: Talent ligating the external carotid artery that was lined with 5-0 sutures
+SCOPE: Talent ligating the external carotid artery that has been lined with a 8-0 suture

 SCOPE: Talent removing the thread bolt completely